Article · Apr 10, 2026

 return new Response(JSON.stringify({ status: 'sent' }), { status: 200 });

-This looks defensive (we check the user exists before kicking off the reset flow).
+This looks defensive: check the user exists before triggering the reset.
 What it actually does is make the endpoint a perfect enumeration oracle.
 The 400/200 split is the leak.

 // Edge function: fixed